microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/CustomHeaders/README.md

 This sample covers the following concepts:

 - Header modification service configuration.
-- Static headers which are always injected into the request.
+- Request static headers which are always injected into the request.
-- Request headers which are injected if the header exists on the request.
+- Request match headers which are injected if the header exists on the request.
-- Identity headers which inject a header from a claim in an bearer token.
+- Request identity headers which inject a header from a claim in a request bearer token.
+- Response static headers which are always injected into the response.

-Header modification is useful when you want to log information from the incoming request, especially using the [header logging capabilities](https://docs.microsoft.com//azure/healthcare-apis/azure-api-for-fhir/use-custom-headers) in the FHIR service.
+Request header modifications are useful when you want to log information from the incoming request, especially using the [header logging capabilities](https://docs.microsoft.com//azure/healthcare-apis/azure-api-for-fhir/use-custom-headers) in the FHIR service.

+Response header modifications are useful when you want to return headers to the requesting client.

 ## Prerequisites